fairDataSociety/fdp-play/README.md

 # This spins up the environment without Bee nodes
 $ fdp-play start --without-bees

+# Starts the blockchain with FDP Contracts
+$ fdp-play start --fdp-contracts

 # Or start a fairOS instance that will use the Queen Bee node.
 $ fdp-play start --fairos